Skip to content

 Let me be clear - starting out, you’re going to suck at this.
 A shining spectacle of embarrassment and awkwardness.
 Your first induction will sound like you’re reciting a pre-flight safety demonstration while a repair tech is wrapping one of the wings in copious amounts of duct tape.
 That’s not just expected, it’s a rite of passage.

 Sucking at this isn’t even all that out of place.
 You’re already getting ahead of the pack by being willing to learn and read.
-Most hypnotists just wing it and give up on subjects that don’t respond to their half-baked PMR and staircase deepener.
+Most hypnotists just wing it and give up on subjects that don’t respond to their half-baked PMR (progressive muscle relaxation) and staircase deepener.

-When you enter the community, most subjects will be willing and eager to help you along, and decent hypnotists will be proud to support you and watch you grow.
+When you enter the community, most subjects will be willing and eager to help you along, and friendly hypnotists will be proud to support you and watch you grow.
 We’ve been there.

 So congratulations on your new hobby.
 It’s going to be awkward, frustrating, solutions will initially appear opaque, and advice will be confusing and abstract until you get some experience, but it will be absolutely worth it.
 By the time you’re done reading this guide, you’ll have a clear path on how to start sucking.